gigs-hiring/backend-challenge/CHALLENGE.md

 In this project, you're going to build exactly this as an independent service.

-(Don't worry if you don't have experience with Pub/Sub specifically - just assume it works similarly to your favorite queuing service.)
+(Don't worry if you don't have experience with Pub/Sub specifically - you can mostly assume it works similarly to your favorite queuing service.
+The main exception is that Pub/Sub can be configured to push messages via HTTP POST requests.)

 ## Your Task